-We have used standards synthesized using piston cylinder and NIST610, which offers a wide diversity of siderophile elements (Ag, Pd, Rh, Ru, Pt, Ir, Au and Re) at different concentrations, from tens to thousands of ppm.
 Nano XRF measurements were performed on ID16B at the European Synchrotron Radiation Facility (ESRF).
 The spatial resolution of the beam is about 60x60 nm and was combined with the high flux in the monochromatic (pink) beam mode.
-The X-ray beam was set at 29.5 keV, and the brilliance was about 7.10 photons.s-1, and we used Si and Ge detectors.Using this technic, it is possible to map large area (up to 30 x 20 microns in our case) of our standards (and samples) with high sensitivity for heavy elements studied here.
+The X-ray beam was set at 29.5 keV, the brilliance was about $7.10^{10}$ photons.s-1, and we used Si and Ge detectors.
+Using this technic, it is possible to map large area (up to 30 x 20 microns in our case) of our samples and standards with high sensitivity for heavy elements studied here.
 We could reach the K-lines of Pd and the L-lines of Re, Au and Ir.
-Due to the situation at the time, all the measurements were performed remotely thanks to the local contact present at the beamline, Valentina Bonino.
-In terms of geometry, the standards and samples were mounted on Cu-grids during the FIB preparation, and the grid was subsequently taped to a Si3N4 membrane using double sided tape.
+In terms of geometry, the samples and standards were mounted on Cugrids during the FIB preparation, and grids were subsequently taped to a Si3N4 membranes using double sided tape.
 The membrane itself was attached to a PEEK holder using Kapton tape.